brownfield-team/gh-dashboard/README.md

 * Add ability to upload CSV roster to put students on teams, using student ids or student emails as keys
 * Update two way team sync to sync team memberships.

+* Add local cache of repository info, and ability to sync with GitHub
+* Add ability to designate repos as "project repos".
+* Add ability to associate project repos with teams (not necessariy 1-to-1, but possibly many-to-many)